 GREENSBORO, N.C. — Ben Smart joined WFMY News 2 as a reporter in May 2019.
-He covers news all over the Piedmont Triad and anchors the Good Morning Show on Saturday.
+He covers news all over the Piedmont-Triad and currently anchors WFMY News 2 at 6 p.m. and 11 p.m. on Saturday.
+He has also hosted WFMY's Good Morning Show Saturday edition.

 Ben is also a medical student at Wake Forest University School of Medicine in the MD class of 2022.

 He began his journalism career in fifth grade when he created a school newspaper to help other students stay informed about campus news.
 Since then, his journalism career has taken him around the country from North Carolina to New York, California, Texas, and Arizona.

 Before joining the WFMY News 2 team, Ben worked as a weekend evening anchor and reporter at WECT, the NBC affiliate in Wilmington, NC.
 There, he covered a wide range of news, including field reporting for more than a week during Hurricane Florence.
 He also produced specials reports on health impacts facing 9/11 first responders, a "silent" seizure disorder, and modern reproduction science.